-Emerald Ash Borer has been positively identified in the city of Clinton, making this the 20th county in Iowa where this wood boring pest of ash trees has been found.
-EAB kills all ash tree species and is considered to be one of the most destructive tree pests ever seen in North America.
+Emerald Ash Borer has been positively identified in Davenport and central rural Davis County, bringing the total of confirmed counties to 24 since it was first detected in Iowa back in 2010.
+This insect kills all ash tree species and is considered to be one of the most destructive tree pests ever seen in North America.